Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Use of const

-Always use `const` where applicable, and use `constexpr` when you are defining true constants, i.e. fixed at compile time.
+Always use `const` where applicable, and use `constexpr` when you are defining true constants, i.e., fixed at compile time.
 When writing code, put the `const` keyword before the type:

 ```cpp
 const int* foo;